Mzlou/Take-Drop/README.md

-# Take-Drop
+# Take-Drop;
-It should come in handy
+It should come in handy;
+Stack: JavaScript, HTML, CSS;